-Tim Carter is a corporate finance and bankruptcy attorney.
-He represents agents, lenders and borrowers in lending transactions, and he represents debtors, creditors and committees in insolvency proceedings.
+Tim Carter is a corporate attorney with particular expertise in finance, restructuring, and bankruptcy.
+He represents agents, lenders, borrowers, and sponsors in lending and restructuring transactions, as well as debtors, lenders, acquirers, and creditors in insolvency proceedings.

 - President’s Volunteer Service Award, Corporation for National and Community Service, 2013-2014